Judge contends Nazis got more due process than Trump deportees did

 "Nazis got better treatment under the Alien Enemies Act than what has happened here," D.C.
 Circuit Court of Appeals Judge Patricia Millett said during a hearing at the court on Monday.
 "And they had hearing boards before they were removed."

-"People weren't given notice, they weren't told where they were going," she said about the removal of Venezuelans and others to El Salvador earlier this month.
+"People weren't given notice.
+They weren't told where they were going," she said about the removal of Venezuelans and others to El Salvador this month.

-Lawyers with the Justice Department are asking the appeals court in Washington to overturn a temporary restraining order blocking deportations under the act put in place by district court Judge James Boasberg.
+Lawyers with the Justice Department are asking the appeals court in Washington, D.C., to overturn a temporary restraining order blocking deportations under the act, which was put in place by U.S. District Judge James Boasberg.
 A ruling to lift the temporary pause on deportations, or keep it in place, is likely to prompt an appeal to the U.S. Supreme Court.

 The fight over the rarely used wartime power has become central to Trump's immigration crackdown agenda and his efforts to stretch the power of the executive branch.